 "My father’s difficult lung surgery was a success."

-Over 200 Hundreds of thoracic robotic surgeries are performed annually by Dr. Marmureanu with great rates of success.
+Over 200 Hundreds of minimally invasive thoracic surgeries are performed annually by Dr. Marmureanu with great rates of success.

 Undergoing minimally invasive thoracic surgery yields numerous benefits for the patient, such as significantly reduced post-operative discomfort and a faster recovery.
 It also causes less tissue scarring, which means that they can successfully and safely have a second procedure in the future, if necessary.
 However, before opting for minimally invasive thoracic surgery, your health has to be thoroughly assessed to determine whether you are eligible for it.
 Accordingly, your physician will ask you to go through some of the following tests and medical examinations, depending on the specific pulmonary issue you experience: